Multi-District School Choice: Playing on Several Fields: Constraint Types

-\begin{theorem} For every $p \in (0, 1)$, there exists $\tau > 0$ such that for every pair of sophistication types $s_1$ and $s_2$, every pair of constraint types $c_1$ and $c_2$, and for any large enough $n$, in the uniform $(n; 2)$ model with the districts using any combination of matching mechanisms, there exists a set of expected size at least $\tau n$ of students of sophistication type $s_1$ and constraint type $c_1$ where each student in the set strictly prefers for a distinct student of sophistication type $s_2$ and constraint type $c_2$ from the same district to change her constraint type.
-Furthermore, this also holds if ``from the same district'' is replaced with ``from another district.'' \end{theorem}
+\begin{theorem} For every $p \in (0, 1)$, there exists $\tau > 0$ such that for every pair of (not necessarily distinct) sophistication types $s_1$ and $s_2$, every pair of (not necessarily distinct) constraint types $c_1$ and~$c_2$, and for any large enough $n$, in the uniform $(n; 2)$ model with category-probability lower bound $p$ and with the districts using any combination of matching mechanisms, there exists a set of expected size at least $\tau n$ of students of sophistication type $s_1$ and constraint type $c_1$ wherein each student strictly prefers for a distinct student of sophistication type $s_2$ and constraint type $c_2$ from the same district to change her constraint type.
+Furthermore, this also holds if ``from the same district'' is replaced with ``from the other district.'' \end{theorem}

 As it turns out, two types of constructions suffice to cover all of the various combinations of constraint types, sophistication types, districts of residence, and mechanisms in \mbox{\cref{constraint}}.
 Let $i_1$ and $i_2$ be two students, where $i_1$ is the student who prefers for $i_2$ to change her constraint type.
 Both constructions involve $i_2$ vacating her seat at a school $s$---either because she becomes constrained and $s$ is not in her district of residence, or because she becomes unconstrained and would rather enroll in another district.